10 Signs You Are an Omega Male

 If you’ve frequently been told that you need to “wash up” or “present yourself better,” chances are your appearance can be off-putting.
 This is one of the common signs of omega male personality.

-A shabby presence doesn’t mean that you’re ugly or revolting; you don’t care about your physical appearance and neglect grooming yourself.
+A shabby presence doesn’t mean that you’re ugly or revolting; you might just not care about your physical appearance and neglect to groom yourself.
 This can push people away.

-Appearance makes a big difference in the way people perceive you; not taking the time to make yourself presentable can get undesirable looks from people.
+Appearance makes a big difference in how people perceive you; not taking the time to make yourself presentable can get undesirable looks from people.

 3. You don’t have a lot of friends